-Once I click on the Magic Fill, the program does fill that area but uses some random segments from around the selection.
+Once I click on the Magic Fill, the program fills that area using some random segments from around the selection.
 You can see that it used some of the greenery from above the selection, however, it also used a part of the second suitcase which is below that selection.
 It obviously didn't have enough of the surrounding image to make a great fill.

 So, you have to be careful to use the Magic Fill on areas where the program can find something suitable around the selection, to fill the area.
 And since the program does not know what should or should not be included in the fill, it is our job, as users, to know when that tool is more likely to yield a good result.

 What can we do with imperfect results?